textileio/papers/draft.md

 ### Log Replication

-The notion of the Follow Key ([@sec:KeysEncryption]) makes duplicating all Log Events trivial.
+The notion of the Replica Key ([@sec:KeysEncryption]) makes duplicating all Log Events trivial.
 This allows any Peer on the network to be granted the responsibility of replicating data from another Peer without having read access to the raw Log entries.
 This type of Log replication can act as a